-71. Had Netscape accepted Microsoft's naked proposal to divide the browser market, to Microsoft's operating system monopoly that Netscape presented in 1995.
+71. Had Netscape accepted Microsoft's naked proposal to divide the browser market,

-Microsoft would have succeeded in thwarting the browser threat in its incipiency and would have only significant potential browser threat to Microsoft's operating system monopoly, in 1995.
+Microsoft would have succeeded in thwarting the browser threat in its incipiency and would have

+71.1.
+Netscape's acceptance of Microsoft's offer would have eliminated the threat to significant potential browser threat to Microsoft's operating system monopoly, in 1995.
 Accordingly, had Microsoft convinced Netscape to accept its offer, Microsoft would quickly have gained a sufficient share of browsers to ensure that no other browser rival controlled browser-related APIs.